 When you try contact lenses for the first time you will need to ensure that you have an eye test and a full consultation first.
-The consultation includes an eye health check, a discussion on lens types and suitability, guidance on wear and care and an in-store trial of your chosen lens.
+The consultation includes an eye health check, a discussion on lens types and suitability, guidance on wearing and caring for your contact lenses and an in-store trial of your chosen lens.

 You can book your eye test and contact lens assessment online.
 Or call into your local Vision Express store.

 As long as your prescription is valid and within the expiry date, then you don't need another eye test.
 However, you will still need to have a contact lens consultation.

 A contact lens prescription details your individual lens requirements - the power of the lens you need, along with the size and recommended brand.

 Yes, your optician will issue your prescription once they are satisfied with the suitability of your lenses.
 This isn't always on the same day as fitting as some lenses can take slightly longer to adapt to.